ArIch35/Simple/README.md

 ### Web-Pizza
 A simple web that simulates a pizza delivery system with overwiew, baker and sender using HTML,CSS,Javascript and PHP.
 Previously was made for "Praktikum".

+### Test-React
+A small project from "React Crash Course" from "Academymind" but with some different styling and a database using express.js.
+Used as Testing for learning React and Express.